Extreme Value Statistics of the Halo and Stellar Mass Distributions at High Redshift: are JWST Results in Tension with {\Lambda}CDM?: Extreme Value Statistics for an Observational Survey Volume

 \subsection{Observational Comparison (JWST first results)}

-In the short time since the first data from JWST was released there have been a number of studies estimating the redshifts and stellar masses of high redshift galaxies \citep[\textit{e.g.}][]{adams_discovery_2022,donnan_evolution_2022, finkelstein_long_2022, harikane_comprehensive_2022, labbe_very_2022, naidu_two_2022}.
+In the short time since the first data from JWST was released there have been a number of studies estimating the redshifts and stellar masses of high redshift galaxies \citep[\textit{e.g.}][]{adams_discovery_2022,donnan_evolution_2022, finkelstein_long_2022, harikane_comprehensive_2022, labbe_very_2022, naidu_two_2022, rodighiero_jwst_2022}.
 Many of these have proposed candidates that lie at the extremes of the redshift--stellar mass plane.
 Here we test using the EVS framework whether any of these candidates are in tension with \lcdm.

 \cite{labbe_very_2022} presented seven $> 10^{10} \, \mathrm{M_{\odot}}$ candidates at $7 < z < 11$ in a 40 arcmin$^2$ area, taken from the CEERS program, using \textsc{Eazy} and \textsc{Prospector} for the photometric redshift and stellar mass estimates, respectively.
-The top panel of \fig{evs_jwst} shows these candidates on the stellar mass--redshift plane, with the EVS PDF for an identical survey area.
+The top left panel of \fig{evs_jwst} shows these candidates on the stellar mass--redshift plane, with the EVS PDF for an identical survey area.
 5 out of the 7 candidates lie above the $3\sigma$ upper limits assuming a stellar fraction of unity.
 Since they do not provide error estimates on the stellar masses we cannot evaluate the effect of Eddington bias, but if we assume 0.3 dex errors this relieves the tension with 3 of these candidates, leaving only 2 outside of the $3\sigma$ contours assuming a lognormal stellar fraction.

 A particularly exciting discovery in the early data is a potential $z \sim 17$ candidate, also identified in the CEERS data (40 arcmin$^2$), first presented by \cite{donnan_evolution_2022}.
-There is some debate as to the accuracy of this photometric redshift estimate \citep[\textit{e.g.}][]{zavala_dusty_2022}, with a $z \sim 5$ solution potentially also capable of explaining the observed photometry. \cite{naidu_schrodingers_2022} provide stellar mass and photometric redshift estimates for two potential $z \sim 5$ solutions, as well as the $z \sim 17$ solution; we present the higher redshift solution in the top panel of \fig{evs_jwst}.
+There is some debate as to the accuracy of this photometric redshift estimate \citep[\textit{e.g.}][]{zavala_dusty_2022}, with a $z \sim 5$ solution potentially also capable of explaining the observed photometry. \cite{naidu_schrodingers_2022} provide stellar mass and photometric redshift estimates for two potential $z \sim 5$ solutions, as well as the $z \sim 17$ solution; we present the higher redshift solution in the top left panel of \fig{evs_jwst}.
 This solution is in significant tension with the EVS PDF, even after accounting for stellar mass errors and the resulting Eddington bias.
+We have checked the lower redshift solutions, and found that these are not in tension.